 Each unit has a beautiful terrace for relaxing after hiking and fishing in the nearby area, featuring free private parking, air-conditioning, and a private kitchen.
 The hotel is a few minutes from the beach, while the National Airport of Kalymnos is only 9 km from the property.
 More information here

 Oasis Hotel is a sustainable property located in the well-known village of Massouri.
 Located only 50 meters from Massouri Beach, the hotel boasts beautiful stone-paved terraces and sunny rooms open to a furnished balcony.
 The hotel offers stunning views of the nearby islet of Telendos and the Aegean from almost every unit.

 The on-site snack bar with comfy stone-built sofas serves a wide variety of homemade sweets and snacks, while a delicious buffet breakfast is prepared daily.
 Guests can enjoy a lounge area, a library, and a gift shop among the hotel facilities.
 There are plenty of local taverns and restaurants within a short walk from the property.
 More information here

 Mid-Range Places To Stay In Kalymnos

-Hyperion Hotel is in Myrties, a top location for a relaxing holiday in Kalymnos.
+Hyperion Hotel is near the port of Myrties, a top location for a relaxing holiday in Kalymnos.
 The hotel is close to Pothia, while Pothia Beach is less than 2 km from the venue.